ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 date: date of presentation including time AND TIME ZONE
 title: webinar title
 presenter-ids: array of presenter's presenter-ids
+registration-url: url for event registration site
+ecp-abbreviation: abbreviation used for webinar on ECP Training site
+vtc-url: url for video conference session
+vtc-session: video conference session id (string)
+vtc-password: video conference session password (string) [optional]
+qa-public-url: url for live Q&A document to be exposed to the public
+survey-public-url: url for feedback survey to be exposed to the public
 archives:
   - label: text for hyperlink to archival asset
     format: notes about format/soudce of asset (rendered in parenthesis) [optional]